 A portion of the Trans Canada Trail, along with the Watts Creek Pathway and several offshoot trails, together form the Ottawa West Winter Trail.
 This free, multi-use trail, about a 20-minute drive west of downtown, welcomes snowshoers, walkers and winter bikers to share the groomed space between the cross-country tracks.
 It includes roughly eight kilometres (five miles) of trail adjacent to Wesley Clover Parks, described below.

 Wesley Clover Parks

 A 30-minute drive north of downtown Ottawa, Arbraska Laflèche is a four-season adventure park in Quebec’s Gatineau Hills.
-From Thursday to Sunday, you can rent snowshoes (or bring your own) and buy a day pass for the park’s snowshoe trail network.
-You can also sign up for a three-hour Snowman Adventure that includes a cave tour, a one-hour snowshoe rally where you solve clues while out on the trail, and a 260-metre (850 foot) zipline ride.
+From Friday to Sunday, you can rent snowshoes (or bring your own) and buy a day pass for the park’s snowshoe trail network.
+You can also sign up for any combination of activities that the park offers: a cave tour, a 143 metre (470 feet) zipline ride or the 2-hour kids aerial course.

-In addition to the outfitters noted earlier in this post, a number of other clubs and businesses rent snowshoes and other outdoor equipment, including Kunstadt Sports (multiple locations) and Nakkertok Nordic (Gatineau, Quebec).
+In addition to the outfitters noted earlier in this post, a number of other clubs and businesses rent snowshoes and other outdoor equipment, including Kunstadt Sports (multiple locations) and Sport Échange Outaouais (Gatineau, Quebec).